dgulotta/puzzle-tools/README.md

 Features
 ========
-The following modules are included:
+The following Python modules are included:
 * amino - utilities for working with nucleotide and amino acid sequences
 * braille - utilities for working with Braille
 * code\_misc - other codes